trautonen/coveralls-maven-plugin/README.md

 `-DrepoToken=yourcoverallsprojectrepositorytoken` when running the maven command. **Do not publish your repository token in public GitHub repositories.**

-With Travis CI you need to provide service name and job id either via plugin configuration or system property.
-The corresponding configuration values are `-DserviceName=travis-ci` and `-DserviceJobId=$TRAVIS_JOB_ID`.
-Travis CI fetches the repository in detached HEAD state so the branch name must be explicitly defined with property `-Dbranch=$TRAVIS_BRANCH`.
+With Travis CI you need to provide only service name either via plugin configuration or system property.
+The corresponding configuration value is `-DserviceName=travis-ci`.
+Rest of the configuration for Travis CI is handled internally by the plugin.

 #### Cobertura